The ONLY Award Winning, Texas Style BBQ in Dickinson, ND (the oil patch)

 TaTu BBQ was for sale for one reason and one reason only.
 And that is, so I can continue to pay back our wounded troops for all that they have given us.
 I have had this passion for many years and now by the grace of God, all our GREAT patriots and the wonderful people of North Dakota and Dickinson in particular; I will be in a position (upon the sale of TaTu BBQ) to put all my resources and efforts into this project.
 My 501(c)3 (www.bbq4wounded.org).

 Thank you for your love and support of our troops!

-After more than 40 years cooking professionally and for enjoyment, it became apparent that BBQ was the avenue most suited to my unique understanding of one’s palette.I pride myself in providing the best wood smoked BBQ possible at the best prices.
-The recipes and sauces I use were developed from years of experience with different cuisines, without altering the basic traditions of BBQ.
-I believe you will enjoy the result of my approach to keeping BBQ true to it's history - along with my pricing & service.
+After more than 40 years cooking professionally and for enjoyment, it became apparent that BBQ was the avenue most suited to my unique understanding of one’s palette.TaTu is proud to provide the best wood smoked BBQ possible at the best prices.
+The recipes and sauces were developed from years of experience with different cuisines, without altering basic traditions.
+You will enjoy the result of this approach to keeping BBQ true to it's history - along with the pricing & service.

 - MY guarantee TO YOU -

 "If you're not satisfied you don't pay!
 No if, and or butt's."

 ► A typical daily menu is - Pull Pork, Brisket and Ribs severed with Baked Beans, Red Slaw and Pickles.
 Soda and water.
 As we get more settled in we will add more items.